zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 The program will print message if some particular steps are finalized successfully as below:

+normalization finalized
+sgRNA statistics calculation finalized gene statistics calculation finalized operon statistics calculation finalized

+The program will also create an 'error.log' file under the working directory, open this file to check whether anything wrong happens during the pipeline execution.
+Generally, no content in this file suggests the successful running of the pipeline.
+Please post your 'error.log' file if you cannot figure out the bugs when using this pipeline.

 ## Output files
 The output files will be organized in the subdirectory whose name is specified by the 'prefix' option in configure file under the working directory.
 Hence, the working directory is like below after you run the pipeline successfully (test run):